This information is not current and is being provided for reference purposes only

 ARE ALL PUBLIC RECORDS OR FILES REQUIRED TO BE DISCLOSED?
 Not all public records or files are required to be disclosed under FOIA.
 For example, Conn.
 Gen. Stat. § 1-19(b)(10) does not require "records, tax returns, reports and statements exempted by federal law or state statutes" to be disclosed.
 Furthermore, Conn.
 Gen. Stat. § 12-15(a) generally prohibits the disclosure of tax returns or tax return information.
 Therefore, FOIA requests for copies of other person's tax returns or tax return information will be denied.

 IF A PERSON WISHES TO MAKE A FOIA REQUEST, WHERE SHOULD THE REQUEST BE SENT?
 Conn.
 Gen. Stat. § 1-2li(a) requires that "[any denial of the right to inspect or copy [public] records ... be made to the person requesting such right by the public agency official who has custody or control of the public record, in writing, within four business days of such request...".
 For FOIA purposes, the public agency official who has custody or control of public records in the Department of Revenue Services is the Managing Attorney, Legal Division.
-In order to ensure that the Department has the four business days that it is entitled to by law to deny a FOIA request, the Department requests that any person making a FOIA request hand-deliver or mail the request in a plain cover, envelope or other appropriate wrapper, postage prepaid, with the caption "Freedom of Information Act Request," to the following address:
+In order to ensure that the Department has the four business days that it is entitled to by law to deny a FOIA request, the Department requests that any person making a FOIA request hand-deliver or mail the request in a plain cover, envelope or other appropriate wrapper, postage prepaid, with the caption "Freedom of Information Act Request," to the Legal Division:

 EFFECT ON OTHER DOCUMENTS: PS 91-4 is modified and superseded and may not be relied upon on or after the date of issuance of this Information Publication.